Aldisti/MariaDB-Replication/README.md

 ## Database

 We have two databases, primary (or master) and replica (or slave), they both have the same initialization script (init.sh) and conf file (my.cnf).
 There is only one major difference: the server_id in the conf file.

+> [!WARNING]
-It has to be "unique for each server in the replication group", master included.
+> The server_id has to be unique for each server in the replication group, master included.

 ### init.sh